VWS-Python/vws-python-mock/docs/source/ci-setup.rst

 Continuous Integration
 ======================

-Tests are run on Travis CI.
+Tests are run on GitHub Actions.
-The configuration for this is in :file:`.travis.yml`.
+The configuration for this is in :file:`.github/workflows`.

-Travis CI is set up with secrets for connecting to Vuforia.
+CI is set up with secrets for connecting to Vuforia.
 These variables include those from :file:`vuforia_secrets.env.example`.

 To avoid hitting request quotas and to avoid conflicts when running multiple tests in parallel, we use multiple target databases.